Jointly created by Veriditas and The Labyrinth Society through a generous donation from the Faith, Hope, and Love Foundation.

 The Labyrinth Society is oriented toward bringing labyrinth enthusiasts together in order to share their interest, energy, and expertise.
 Its mission is to support those who create, maintain and use labyrinths, and to serve the global community by providing education, networking, and opportunities for experiencing transformation.
 The Labyrinth Society maintains an extensive website with information about labyrinths, regional and national events, and forums for connecting with other enthusiasts.
 The Labyrinth Society also stages an annual Conference and Gathering, sponsors a global World Labyrinth Day, and other international events.

 Please note, while the information contained within this website is presented in good faith, the providers are in no way liable for the accuracy of the information provided.
 We rely on those who upload details of specific locations to keep their listings current and up to date.
 If you are the owner of a location that needs updating, please contact the administrator with the details that require change.
-Should you visit a location that is not as listed, please contact us with the correct details and we will correct the listing accordingly.
+Should you visit a location that is not as listed, please contact us with the correct details and we will revise the listing accordingly.

 The information contained within this website is provided for personal use and as a public service.
 If you wish to use the information contained within this website for incorporation into another website, or for some other form of publication, please contact us first for permission and guidelines.
 The use of any personal or contact information contained within this website for any marketing or promotional purposes is strictly prohibited.